Can vulvar cancer be prevented?

 Infection with human papilloma virus (HPV) is a risk factor for vulvar cancer.
 In women, genital HPV infections occur mainly at younger ages and are less common in women over 30.
 The reason for this is not clear.

 HPV is passed from one person to another during skin-to-skin contact with an infected area of the body.
 HPV can be spread during sex -- including vaginal intercourse, anal intercourse, and oral sex -- but sex doesn't have to occur for the infection to spread.
-All that is needed is for there to be skin-to-skin contact with an area of the body infected with HPV.
+All that is needed is skin-to-skin contact with an area of the body infected with HPV.
 The virus can be spread through genital-to-genital contact.
 It is even possible for a genital infection to spread through hand-to-genital contact.

 An HPV infection also seems to be able to be spread from one part of the body to another.
 This means that an infection may start in the cervix and then spread to the vagina and vulva.

-Infection with HPV is common, and in most cases the body is able to clear the infection on its own.
+Infection with HPV is common, and in most cases your body is able to clear the infection on its own.
 But in some cases, the infection does not go away and becomes chronic.
 Chronic infection, especially with high-risk HPV types, can eventually cause certain cancers, including vulvar cancer.

 Certain types of sexual behavior increase a woman's risk of getting a genital HPV infection, such as having sex at an early age and having many sexual partners.
 Although women who have had many sexual partners are more likely to get infected with HPV, a woman who has had only one sexual partner can still get infected.
 This is more likely if she has a partner who has had many sex partners or if her partner is an uncircumcised male.